 When two people have competing claims to the same asset the decision-making process is complicated.

-Because this program is divorced from the globalist financial markets and are 100% self-funded, debt is eliminated, and housing can be made readily available to those who need housing.
+Because the Apriorian Exchange is divorced from the globalist financial markets and are 100% self-funded, debt is eliminated, and housing can be made readily available to those who need housing.

 Charity begins and to some degree ends, at home.
 The state nor its affiliates are a proper source of charity.
 AID is a perverse and dishonest activity no nation ought to permit.

-The Hard Right promotes charitable giving but at the grassroots level.
-Those who produce the wealth are the only valid provider of charitable funds.
+Aprioriton is a place that promotes charitable giving by citizens but keeps charity at the grassroots level.
+Aprioriton does not provide public aid.
+Those who produce the wealth are the only rightful provider of charitable funds.

 Charity must arise out of a desire to give from what one has produced.
 There is no charity or kindness if robbing Peter to benefit Paul.
 The charity of the state or business sector is likely to be more about manipulation than about a desire to manifest generosity.
 It is difficult to claim empathy while using another’s money.
 If charity is to mean anything there must be real costs attached for the giver.
 When charity is pursued through state agencies the costs are not real; not for the state.
 Too much of state sponsored charity is political in nature done in pursuit of a social agenda; as opposed to the needs of the recipient.

-By the nature of an Exchange everyone gets paid, so charity becomes a way to incorporate the marginalized into the free market economy where they can be helped in a more substantial way.
-A way that permits them to also help others and themselves.
+Because of the way Aprioriton is organized, and because it obeys Scripture, everyone who works gets paid.
+Charity becomes a way to incorporate the marginalized into the economy where they can be helped in a more substantial way.
+Charity in Aprioriton is not a way to re-victimize people, nor to enable their disabilities.

 We pay taxes because we need to.
 We volunteer and give to charities because we need to.
-This is not a legal requirement, but we feel a moral commitment.
-There is a legal requirement to pay taxes but most people feel a moral need to pay them, also.
-If we do not pay taxes there is a sense that things we need and use, that are funded by taxes, will not be available to us or we will not be contributing our fair share to something we need and use.
+Even when this is not a legal requirement most of us feel a moral need to.
+There is a legal requirement to pay taxes, but most people feel a moral need to pay them, also.
+If we do not pay taxes there is a sense that things we need and use, that are funded by taxes, will not be available to us.
+Many think that if they do not pay their taxes they will not be contributing to something we need and use.

-At the same time there is a lot of waste and the funding of things we do not agree with.
+At the same time, there is a lot of waste and the funding of things we do not agree with.
 But in most peoples minds the market cannot produce goods such as roads, schools, policing and so on.
-These kinds of social goods, even if the private sector can produce these things, ought not to be available only when the user can afford the fee.
+A lot of people think that even if the private sector could produce social goods there are somethings that ought to be made available to all persons, not just the ones who can afford the fee.
 This is why we have universal education.
-Society rightfully believes education is too important to have it restricted on account of the users inability to pay.
+Society rightfully believes education is too important to have it restricted to the users inability to pay.
 Are orphans to be denied access to education, health care and other social goods because their parents died?

-Bottom line is we pay taxes because at this time in this system of things it is the only way we can be sure of getting some of the things we need and what we think ought to be readily available.
-In other words, don’t blame governments for stepping in where free markets have failed.
+Many people pay taxes because at this time in this system of things it is the only way we can be sure of getting some of the things we need and what we think ought to be readily available to everyone.
+In other words, people do not blame governments for doing what businesses cannot do in the way we need it doing.

-Could the public sector continue to exist if the markets were able to provide all the things government provide but did it cheaper?
+Could the public sector continue to exist if markets provided all the things we need and provided them for less?

-But as we know capitalism cannot provide social goods in its present form.
-When capitalists offer goods and services, they are subject to risk.
-Capitalist invest capital to provide goods and services, but if no one buys what they produce or will not pay what needs to be paid to cover the delivery cost the capitalist loses his or her investment.
+But when capitalists offer goods and services, they are subject to risk.
+Capitalists create businesses to provide goods and services, but if no one buys what they produce or will not pay what needs to be paid, to cover overhead the capitalist loses his or her investment.
+Therefore, capitalism sells on the basis of a cost+ estimate.
+They charge over and above the cost of the item to cover the perception of risk.

-A capitalist will not produce a good or service if he cannot control the access.
+A capitalist will not produce a good or service if he cannot control access to what he produced.
 A farmer does not plant fruit trees in a park and expect to be able to sell the fruit afterwards.
-The trees and fruit become common property and people will just help themselves.
+The trees and fruit become common property, and people will just help themselves.

-So the problem is one where the creator needs to be able to monitor usage so as to charge users for access.
-If the usage cannot be controlled using the market then the public sector must step in, provide the good or service and control access in a more direct way.
+Producers need to be able to control the use of what they produce so as to charge users for the use of it.
+If the usage cannot be controlled the public sector must step in, provide the good or service for free, but control access in a more direct way.

 But this kind of direct control or lack of control is not ideal.
 We do need to ensure everyone has access to education but opening the doors to everyone may not actually give everyone equal access nor produce the level of service one wanted to provide.

-State agencies may monitor public access through small fees, biological factors such as age or sex or numbers or certain other criteria such as income, and many other forms of categorizing need and worthiness.
+Government control access to programs through charging fees, basing accessibility on biological factors such as age or sex or numbers or certain other criteria such as income.
+Other ways of categorizing need and worthiness may also be used.
 But one factor is generally constant with government programs and that is they are geographically linked.
-Governments are linked to geography and so their programs are likewise restricted to persons within that area of authority.
+Governments are linked to geography and so their programs are likewise restricted to persons within the area of their authority.

-The free market in contrast sells to anyone with the money, unless this is constrained by government legislation.
+The free market in contrast sells to anyone with the price of the good or service, unless this is constrained by government legislation.
 For example, alcohol can only be sold at certain times to those of a certain age.

-As a community we do not want anyone to buy anything they have money to buy nor do we want anyone to have access to everything they want at any time in any quantity.
-But we ought to then appreciate we do not think the purpose of society is to make someone rich by providing everything people want, for a price.
-No do we think society exists to pander to peoples needs without any expectation of a return.
-So these markets do not represent any purpose society wants to be associated with.
+As a community we do not want anyone to buy anything they have money to buy, nor do we want anyone to have access to everything they want at any time in any quantity.
+But we ought to appreciate society does not exist to make anyone rich because they are willing to provide whatever people want, for a price.
+No ought we think society exists to pander to people’s needs without any expectation of a return.
+A free market, in the way liberals envision, do not represent what reasonable people want.

-Neither the capitalist free market or the public market reflects the true nature of a market.
+Neither capitalism nor communism provide a market society needs.
 A market is a place where producers meet to exchange specialized goods and services.
-Buyers and sellers are the key players in discussions about the free market, because in a free market all one needs is money to buy something and a seller willing to sell it.
+In a free market all one needs is money to buy something and a seller willing to sell it.
 This certainly does not discourage theft or fraud.
-Nor, does the public sector do much to quell greed and fraud.
+We need a market that operates without regulations, but not one that operates without moral boundaries.

-We need money as a way to allocate goods and services and we need geography to pay a role also.
-But these things need to be combined in a single market focused on society, that is the local community.
+Communities need money as a way to allocate goods and services, and the community needs geography to pay a role also.
+The local market needs to be protected.
+But these two factors need to be combined in a single market model that helps protect and grow the local community.

-Conventional markets have never achieved a sophisticated understanding of what a market is.
-Yet, we know where technological sophistication is lacking there is no market.
-This is because there is no incentive for me to trade with you if we both produce the same things to the same level of expertise.
-Until technology advances to the point where specialization makes sense trade is not incentivized.
+Conventional writers never achieved a sophisticated understanding of what a market is.
+Basically, it is portrayed as buyers and sellers exchanging goods and services using a medium of exchange, Yet we know that where technological sophistication is lacking, there is no market.
+Without specialization there is no incentive for me to trade with you.
+Trade assumes we do not both produce the same things with the same level of expertise.
+Until technology advances to the point where specialization is possible trade is not incentivized.

 Therefore, it is erroneous to tie markets to profit or to social agendas.
 Market exists to complement and advance specialization.
-Buyer and seller are irrelevant, what is important are two persons with complementary specialities, until this exist markets do not exist.
+Buyers and sellers exist only when two persons with complementary specialities exist and they must have a point of mutual contact, called the market.

-Ethical Markets are markets geared to the needs of producers that is, complementary producers.
-As with direct markets they are location specific.
-This is to enable control over the market.
-Ethical Markets are also currency specific, or monetized.
-A medium of exchange is used but it is a unit of account based on the real value of the market.
-That is each unit is equal to xn/xn=1v.
-The value is equal to the total number of units divided by itself to give the value of one unit of the currency.
+Exchanges are markets geared to the needs of producers that is, complementary producers.
+They are location specific.
+This is to enable local producers to control the market.
+Exchanges are also local in the currency they use.
+A medium of exchange is used but it is a unit of account based on the real value of the products marketed.
+That is each unit is equal to one unit of labor divided by the per hour rate.

-An Exchange is begun as a kind of business with a small group of people who have complementary skills.
+An Exchange is started as a small group of people who have complementary skills.
 By complementary we mean they supplement each other.
 A furniture market and an auto mechanic may have cause to do business, but they do not have complementary specializations.
 A butcher and a farmer with a pool of customers is closer to the ideal model.
-A group of housewives’ who form an Exchange to help systematize housekeeping chores and transportation and shopping is a better representation.
-But anything provided by the capitalist market or public sector and be provided by an Ethical Exchange plus anything else humans feel to produce.
+A group of housewives’ who form an Exchange to help systemize housekeeping chores and transportation and shopping is a better representation.
+But anything provided by the free market or public sector can be provided by an Exchange plus anything else humans feel to produce.

 The higher the level of consilience between members the more effective the market.
 The highest degree of complementary activity is seen on a production line.
 In establishing an Exchange, the goal is to reduce the inputs required to produce a given level of output.